 Balance New Zealand recognises the important role that publicly funded media organisations play in informing the public and supporting a healthy democratic society.
 State broadcasting should provide accurate information, high-quality journalism, and coverage that reflects the full diversity of New Zealand communities.

 When public funds are used to support broadcasting, New Zealanders should have confidence that the reporting they receive is balanced, factual, and free from political or ideological bias.
-At the same time, the broadcasting sector should provide opportunities for the next generation of journalists to enter the profession and develop their skills.
+At the same time, the sector should continue to provide opportunities for the next generation of journalists to enter the profession and develop their skills.

 Balance New Zealand believes that publicly funded media should operate according to several key principles.